Women’s Rights In Post-Roe America

 Hosted by Marianne Schnall

 With reproductive freedom experiencing unprecedented rollbacks in the wake of the overturning of Roe v.
 Wade, women’s bodily autonomy and lives are under attack.
 Now is the time to educate ourselves about the implications of legislation already passed and to take action to make sure that we protect our hard-won rights and not further regress.
-This timely panel will feature two award-winning writers offering their valuable perspectives and visions of a path forward: Jessica Valenti, one of the leading journalists reporting on the state of abortion rights in the U.S. and author of the New York Times bestselling book Abortion.
-Our Bodies, Their Lies, and the Truths We Use to Win, and Clara Bingham, former journalist and political insider and author of The Movement: How Women’s Liberation Transformed America 1963-1973.
+This timely panel will feature three award-winning writers offering their valuable perspectives and visions of a path forward: Jessica Valenti, one of the leading journalists reporting on the state of abortion rights in the U.S. and author of the New York Times bestselling book Abortion.
+Our Bodies, Their Lies, and the Truths We Use to Win, Clara Bingham, former journalist and political insider and author of The Movement: How Women’s Liberation Transformed America 1963-1973 and Jamia Wilson, social impact strategist, Executive Editor of Random House, and author of Make Good Trouble, This Book Is Feminist among others.
 The panel will be moderated by widely published journalist and Forbes contributor Marianne Schnall, author of What Will It Take To Make a Woman President?
-Conversations About Women, Leadership & Power and the founder of Feminist.com.
+Conversations About Women, Leadership & Power and the founder of Feminist.com

 Marianne Schnall is the author of What Will It Take to Make a Woman President?
 Conversations About Women, Leadership & Power, Leading the Way, and Dare to Be You: Inspirational Advice for Girls.
 She is also a widely published journalist, interviewer, and ForbesWomen contributor whose work has appeared at CNN.com, Huffington Post, TIME.com, O, The Oprah Magazine, Glamour, Women’s Media Center, and many other media outlets.
 She is the founder of Feminist.com and What Will It Take Movements and the host of the podcast ShiftMakers, which highlights exclusive insights of luminaries and movement makers as they share wisdom on how to be an authentic changemaker today.

-Clara Bingham is an award-winning journalist and the author of The MovementWitness to the RevolutionWomen on the Hill, and the cowriter of Class Action.
+Clara Bingham is an award-winning journalist and the author of The MovementWitness to the RevolutionWomen on the Hill, and the cowriter of Class Action (which was adapted into the feature film North Country).
 A former Washington, DC, correspondent for Newsweek, her writing has appeared in Vanity FairThe GuardianThe Daily Beast, among others.
 She lives in Brooklyn, New York.

 Jessica Valenti is a writer, activist, and one of the country’s most influential voices on gender and politics.
 The award-winning author of eight books—including the New York Times bestseller Abortion—she has shaped the national conversation on feminism for over two decades.
 Jessica’s groundbreaking anthology Yes Means Yes: Visions of Female Sexual Power and a World Without Rape helped define the modern definition of consent and paved the way for legislation of the same name.
 She is also widely credited with sparking feminism’s online wave as the founder of the trailblazing blog Feministing.
 A former columnist for The Guardian and The Nation, Jessica’s sharp, uncompromising analysis has appeared in The New York Times, The Atlantic, The Washington Post, and on media outlets from CNN to The Daily Show.
 She speaks at colleges and organizations nationwide about feminism, abortion, and sexual violence.
 After the fall of Roe, Jessica founded Abortion, Every Day, an urgent synthesis of anything and everything happening with abortion rights in the United States.
 She lives in Brooklyn with her husband and daughter.